Skip to content

 The Core Principle: Reallocating Economic Value

 Most compensation structures are linear.
 An employer pays salary.
 The employee pays income tax.
 Wealth accumulation happens after tax.
 Split dollar breaks that linear model by redirecting premium funding into a permanent life insurance contract that builds internal value over time.
-Instead of paying fully taxable bonus compensation, the employer may fund premiums that create life insurance protection and long-term policy cash value.
+Instead of paying fully taxable bonus compensation, the employer may fund premiums that create life insurance protection and long-term policy cash value inside a tax-advantaged chassis.
+Policy growth is tax-deferred, and properly structured policy loans can provide tax-advantaged supplemental retirement income at a later date.
+For context on how permanent life insurance accumulates value differently from term coverage, our resource on whole life insurance with cash value explains the internal mechanics that make permanent insurance useful as a financial accumulation vehicle.

 Why High-Income Earners Use Split Dollar Instead of Bonuses

 Consider a physician earning $500,000 annually.
-If the practice pays a $75,000 bonus, the physician may lose 35–45% to combined federal and state taxation.
-The net result might be roughly $42,000 invested after tax.
-Over time, compounding is limited by the reduced principal.
+If the practice pays a $75,000 bonus, the physician may lose 35 to 45% to combined federal and state taxation.
+The net result might be roughly $42,000 invested after tax — and compounding is limited by the reduced principal from the outset.
+Over 20 years at a 6% average return, that after-tax $42,000 might grow to approximately $135,000.
+The problem is not the investment vehicle — it is the permanent loss of principal caused by full income taxation at receipt.

 Under a properly structured split dollar loan regime, the practice could instead advance $75,000 as a premium loan into a high-cash-value policy.
-The physician may owe only imputed interest depending on AFR compliance, not full income taxation on the premium itself.
-Over 10–15 years, this can create substantial internal cash value accumulation.
+The physician may owe only imputed interest depending on AFR compliance rather than full income taxation on the premium itself.
+Over 10 to 15 years, this structural difference can create substantial internal cash value accumulation that a straight bonus approach cannot match.
+For executives who have already maxed out contributions to qualified retirement plans, split dollar provides additional accumulation capacity that operates entirely outside contribution limits.
+Our resources on how a 401(k) works and SEP IRA structures explain the contribution limits and mechanics that split dollar complements rather than replaces.

 Deep Dive: Economic Benefit Regime